 A survey instrument was utilized to interview participants based on empowerment as condition of their employment.
 The data was analyzed to determine the relevance of the three major questions of the study.
 The results expressed that the questions were extremely important to the security commitment of employees at the Miami International Airport.
 Although each participant's answer was of a different opinion, demographics played a significant role.

 Recommendations for further study are suggested to continue the attempts to improve security on a global basis.
 The issues of communication, cooperation and education are of major importance, which require continuous and immediate attention.
 The findings indicated that the security requirements could be enhanced with the utilization of transformational leadership and its attributes.

 Pinto, Norbert Oliver, "Transformational Leadership and its Attributes: Factors That Could Increase Security at the Miami International Airport" (2015).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 159.